 On October 5, 2005 we completed the first closing our initial public offering, in which we sold 5,500,000 common shares and certain of our shareholders sold an aggregate of 4,515,930 common shares, at an initial public offering price to the public of \$12.00 per share.
 In the second closing of our initial public offering, certain of our shareholders sold an aggregate of 1,502,390 common shares, at an initial public offering price of \$12.00 per share.
 The offer and sale of all of the common shares in the initial public offering were registered under the Securities Act pursuant to a registration statement on Form S-1 (File No. 333-125470), which was declared effective by the SEC on September 29, 2005.
 The offering commenced as of September 30, 2005 and did not terminate before all of the securities registered in the registration statement were sold.
 Goldman, Sachs & Co., Bear, Stearns & Co.
 Inc., SG Cowen & Co., LLC and Jefferies & Company, Inc. were the underwriters for the offering.
 We received net proceeds of approximately \$61.4 million (after underwriters' discounts of \$4.6 million).
 We incurred additional, related expenses of approximately \$1.6 million, resulting in proceeds, after expenses, to us of approximately \$59.8 million.
-None of the underwriting discounts and commissions or offering costs were incurred or paid to directors or officers of ours or their associates or to persons owning 10 percent or more of our common stock or to any affiliates of ours.
+None of the underwriting discounts and common stock or to any affiliates of ours.
 As of August 28, 2008, we had not utilized any of the net proceeds from the offering.
 We may use the net proceeds to fund construction and expansion of our printing facilities and other operations, possible acquisitions and investments, and working capital, capital expenditures, share repurchases and other general corporate purposes.
-Pending these uses, we have invested the funds in asset-backed, short-term investment grade and government securities.
-There has been no material change in the planned use of proceeds from our initial public offering as descr
+Pending these uses, we have invested the funds in assetbacked, short-term investment grade and government securities.
+There has been no material change in the planned use of proceeds from our initial public offering as described in our final prospectus filed with the SEC pursuant to Rule 424(b).